Cancer in Yorkshire content

 - Yorkshire's large geography

-Yorkshire is a diverse region with large cities and vast coastal and rural communities3.
-Sadly, not everyone in Yorkshire is able to access to the highest quality of cancer services and treatment.
+Yorkshire is a diverse region with large cities and vast coastal and rural communities4.
+This can create many different challenges and sadly, not everyone in Yorkshire is able to access to the highest quality of cancer services and treatment.
 We are working to change this, sharing best practice across the region.

 - Late-stage cancer diagnosis